crohr/www-buildcurl/USAGE.md

 ## Tips

-### Display build log on error
+### Display build log

-The build log is sent as output if the build fails, so you can just check whether the output is a valid gzip file, and display it if that's not the case:
+The build log is streamed in the first response (which includes a `Location` header to redirect to the resulting binary), so if you want to see it, just make a first request without the follow redirect option, and then to the same one with the `-L` flag:

-    curl buildcurl.com --get -d recipe=ruby -d target=ubuntu:14.04 -d version=2.3.0 -d prefix=/usr/local -o output.tgz && \
+    params="-d recipe=ruby -d target=ubuntu:14.04 -d version=2.3.0 -d prefix=/usr/local"
-      gunzip -t ouput.tgz || ( cat output.tgz && exit 1 )
+    curl buildcurl.com -fG $params && curl buildcurl.com -fGL $params

 More details at <https://github.com/crohr/buildcurl>.